DashKoester/dnl-research-scripts/README.md

 The lab's focus is to investigate the nature of human intelligence through psychology, neuroscience, and computation.
 The first project I worked on was entitled "Nutritional Enhancement of Cognitive and Physical Performance in Active Duty Air Force Personnel".
 The second project was more of a personal project for my Post-Doc and I. It was a Cognitive Chronobiology study, researching the effects of time of day and Circadian Rhythms on cognitive abilities.

-I have omitted the data files from the import statements in the scripts for confidentiality purposes and to protect the lab's research.
+<i>I have omitted the data files from the import statements in the scripts for confidentiality purposes and to protect the lab's research.</i>